 Kids sometimes lose interest in physical activity as they enter their teen years.
 Let’s face it – with the advent of technology there are lots of distractions.

-You can help your teen get active by buying them a fitness tracker.
+You can help your teen get active by buying them an activity tracker.
 Educate them early on the importance of health and fitness and this can help prevent heart disease, diabetes and other medical problems later in life.
 If you have a fitness tracker, too, it might even promote some healthy competition.

 Here are some good choices if you’re looking for a fitness band for your teen.

 All the essentials are there.
-This includes steps, distance, calories, heart rate and sleep tracking (Light, Deep, REM).
+This includes steps, distance, calories, heart rate and a sleep tracker (Light, Deep, REM).
 The only thing that’s missing is an altimeter for counting floors.
 Not a deal-breaker for most.

 At 10 days, battery life is decent.
 The water-resistant device is a good option for those starting to track fitness as it covers the basics without overloading with data.
 It’s sturdy and does what it does well.
-Inspire HR is probably one of the best value for money fitness trackers in Fitbit’s range right now.

-Mi Band 5 is the updated version of one of the most popular budget fitness bands around.
+Mi Band 6 is the updated version of one of the most popular budget fitness bands around.
 The much anticipated wearable has been selling like hot cakes since its launch earlier this year.
 This is not the cheapest wearable around but it is one of the best value for money activity devices you can buy.

 Vivosmart 4 is another great option.
 This fitness band is perhaps the most advanced on this list due to its impressive list of sensors.
 The thing will even monitor blood oxygen levels at night, allowing you to better understand your kids sleep quality.
-This can potentially be used to identify sleep conditions such as apnea, although Garmin will not diagnose these.
+The sleep monitoring functionality can potentially be used to identify conditions such as apnea, although Garmin will stop short of diagnosing these.

-The other features include the usual step, distance, calories, floors, heart rate and advanced sleep tracking and lots of exercise modes.
+The other features include the usual step, distance, calories, floors, heart rate, advanced sleep tracking and lots of exercise modes.
 Like many other Garmin wearables Vivosmart 4 will also keep tabs on stress, VO2 Max, reps and sets in the gym and connect to a smartphone’s GPS.